Lucius Licinius Lucullus (praetor 104 BC): Prosecution and Banishment

 Naturally, upon return to Rome in 102 BC, after disbanding his army and destroying all of his own fortifications, he was immediately brought up on charges and exiled.
 He was further charged with abuse of his command in Sicily and accused of seeking to prolong the war merely as a pretext to plunder the province for his own profit just as his father had done during his command in Spain.
 The destruction of his camp and equipment, as well as the disbanding of his army, also supported the charge that he had abused his position and the public resources entrusted to him.
 To avenge the disgrace done by Lucullus to the Servilii through his treatment of Gaius Servilius, it was a Servilius, known as Servilius the Augur, who prosecuted him for embezzlement.

-Lucullus turned to his powerful brother-in-law, Metellus Numidicus, for support against his accusers, but Numidicus refused to speak for him.
+Lucullus turned to his powerful brother-in-law, Metellus Numidicus, for support against his accusers, Numidicus refused to speak for him.
 This may have been because the Servilii, too, had family connections with the Metelli—Servilius Vatia being married to the daughter of Metellus Macedonicus, Numidicus's uncle—and so they were unable to favour either side in the trial.

 Lucullus was found guilty of peculation and banished from the city in 102 BC.
 He spent the remainder of his life in exile, possibly in Heraclea, and died at an unknown date.

 When his two sons, Lucius and Marcus Lucullus reached their majority, they immediately sought revenge by impeaching their father's accuser, Servilius the Augur, whom they charged with misusing public funds.
 However, despite the best efforts of the brothers, the trial descended into chaos and Servilius was acquitted.